ledgersmb/LedgerSMB/doc/adr/README.md

 * Use of state transitions (actions) on Resource (document) state machines (=workflows) to check user authorization (instead of [or in addition to] data access limitations)
+* Security model for database access, using principle of least privilege by authenticating each user separately
+* Separation of concerns between client, webserver, Perl layer and database